 - Start to gain confidence and courage in making good decisions, even when dealing with peer pressure.

-How to help your child build positive self-esteem & confidence:
+Help your child build positive self-esteem & confidence

 Building self-esteem and confidence is possible.
-Children can learn to improve how they see and value themselves.
+Children and teenagers can learn to improve how they see and value themselves.
 It’s important to praise children in ways that build self-esteem and teach them to be proud of their accomplishments and efforts.
 Occasionally praising your child’s efforts is not the same as showering them with compliments for everything they do.
 Children are capable of distinguishing between when they’ve been successful and worked hard, and when they haven’t.
+That is why our primary and high school tutoring involves recognition of their hard work and resilience – because it helps build them into confident learners!

 Friendships can also be a big part of building positive self-esteem.
 This doesn’t mean that children have to have heaps of friends or be popular.
 Simply having one friend who accepts you for who you are can make all the difference.

 Help your children discover strengths to build on.
-Finding children’s’ strengths and things that they enjoy doing will allow them to tap into joy and confidence and take that feeling with them as they face challenges.
+Finding childrens’ strengths and identify what they enjoy doing will allow them to tap into joy and self-efficacy.
+As they face challenges, they can remember how it felt to feel accomplished and capable.

-- Positive self-esteem gives children the confidence to face any challenges.
+- Positive self-esteem gives children the resilience to face challenges

 - Being supportive but realistic is essential in helping children build positive self-esteem and confidence.